-- 92. In addition to creating laws that are vague and ambiguous, Defendants used flawed data in calculating, and then allocating, disproportionately high RHNA units to Plaintiff(s) for the current Planning Cycle. - 93.
+- 98. In addition to creating laws that are vague and ambiguous, Defendants used flawed data in calculating, and then allocating, disproportionately high RHNA units to Plaintiff(s) for the current Planning Cycle.
+Moreover, HCD and other Defendants, through the flawed RHNA process, have allocated highly developed cities like Huntington Beach disproportionately high RHNA unit mandates, while reducing the number of RHNA units, for dozens of other cities.
+This skewed, ununiform, and inconsistent approach to RHNA by the State undermines the State's claim that these Housing and RHNA Laws are a matter of "Statewide Concern."
+By their own actions, Defendants prove they are not. - 99.
 SCAG's RHNA Methodology to determine a jurisdiction's existing housing need "assigns 50 percent of regional existing need based on a jurisdiction's share of the region's population within the high quality transit areas ("HQTAs") based on future 2045 HQTAs."
-Public Resources Code Section 21155(b) defines a HQTC as "a corridor with fixed route bus service with service intervals no longer than 15 minutes during peak commute hours." - 94.
+Public Resources Code Section 21155(b) defines a HQTC as "a corridor with fixed route bus service with service intervals no longer than 15 minutes during peak commute hours." - 100.
 Public Resources Code Section 21155(b) does not include future planned facilities within the definition.
 SCAG's RHNA Methodology created its own definition of a HQTA as inclusive of planned HQTC.
 This move by SCAG created a conflict with the State's statutory definition.
 SCAG did this deliberately in order to load up the City with additional RHNA allocations.
-The more SCAG could dump high density RHNA units into Huntington Beach, the less SCAG had to allocate to other cities in the region, thus having to deal with less political fall-out from other cities.
+The more SCAG could dump high density RHNA units into Huntington Beach, the less SCAG had to

+27 28 allocate to other cities in the region, thus having to deal with less political fall-out from other cities.

-- 95. In the current, 6th Planning Cycle, RHNA Plan, the flawed data and disproportionately high (13,368) RHNA Units have caused Plaintiff(s) the impossible task of meeting these exceedingly high demands while trying to balance other State law(s), other necessary zoning considerations, and community needs. - 96.
+- 101. In the current, 6th Planning Cycle, RHNA Plan, the flawed data and disproportionately high (13,368) RHNA Units have caused Plaintiff(s) the impossible task of meeting these exceedingly high demands while trying to balance other State law(s), other necessary zoning considerations, and community needs. - 102.
 California Government Code Sections 65583(a)-(c) set forth an extensive list of the analyses, information, and programs that are required to be included in a city's Housing Element component of its General Plan.
 Among other things, and most importantly to the issues at hand, the HCD-compliant Housing Elements must contain an analysis of population and employment trends, and documentation of projections and quantification of the locality's existing and projected housing needs, for all income levels.
-According to HCD, the RHNA-Plan process requires local governments to be accountable for ensuring that projected housing needs can be accommodated and provides a benchmark for evaluating the adequacy of local zoning and regulatory actions to ensure each local government is providing sufficient appropriately designated land and opportunities for housing development to address population growth and job generation. - 97.
-The City of Huntington Beach informed SCAG on several occasions that SCAG failed to follow the law in California Government Code Section 65584.04(b)-(f) when it voted to follow an illegal, vague, arbitrary, and capricious formula that incorrectly allocated an additional approximately 6,000 high-density RHNA units to Plaintiff(s) for the current Planning Cycle. - 98.
+According to HCD, the RHNA-Plan process requires local governments to be accountable for ensuring that projected housing needs can be accommodated and provides a benchmark for evaluating the adequacy of local zoning and regulatory actions to ensure each local government is providing sufficient appropriately designated land and opportunities for housing development to address population growth and job generation. - 103.
+The City of Huntington Beach informed SCAG on several occasions that SCAG failed to follow the law in California Government Code Section 65584.04(b)-(f) when it voted to follow an illegal, vague, arbitrary, and capricious formula that incorrectly allocated an additional approximately 6,000 high-density RHNA units to Plaintiff(s) for the current Planning Cycle. - 104.
 This SCAG vote in 2021 was not based on empirical data, the Housing Laws, or the RHNA Laws; instead, the vote was based on last-minute political wrangling between larger, more influential cities pressuring SCAG to take RHNA units away from their cities and force them into other, less politically influential cities, like Huntington Beach.
 Plaintiff(s) was not provided requisite Due Process in participating in this vote.